Sydney Trains rolling stock: H set (OSCAR) (2006–2012)

-H sets (nicknamed OSCARs, for Outer Suburban CARs) were introduced from 2006 and operate as 4 or 8 car sets on the Blue Mountains Line, Central Coast & Newcastle Line and South Coast Line.
+H sets (nicknamed OSCARs, for Outer Suburban CARs) were introduced from 2006 and operate as 4 or 8 car sets on the South Coast Line, and were formerly in operation on the Blue Mountains Line and Central Coast & Newcastle Line.
 The OSCARs were initially ordered to replace the G set Tangaras on outer suburban runs, however in addition to this they have also been used to replace some of the older interurban V sets which have been retired.
 They contain toilets and feature suburban style 3×2 seating and perform some suburban only work in addition to their main outer suburban duties.
+They are currently being replaced with D sets (see below) and being converted for suburban duties on Sydney's T1 and T9 lines.